AlertMend/AlertMend.io/public/blog/kubectl-node-not-ready.md

 ---
-title: "kubectl node not ready"
+title: "Kubectl Node Not Ready"
 excerpt: "When deploying applications on Kubernetes, encountering the \"kubectl node not ready\" status can disrupt operations significantly"
 date: "2025-12-18"
 category: "Kubernetes"